We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 Amanda and Rob

 Surrounded by trees, with a "hidden away" feel, this gently sloping south-facing garden is set on three levels.
-Two livo patio areas provide seating in sun or shade.
+Patio areas on two levels provide seating in sun or shade.
 Broad herbaceous borders, a stepped lawn, a small pond and some fruit trees create a peaceful haven.

 Joanna